MicroFocus/ALMOctaneJavaRESTSDK/README.md

 ## Introduction

-A Java SDK that can be used to connect to ALM Octane's REST API.
+A Java SDK that can be used to connect to Open Text Core Software Delivery Platform and Software Delivery Management REST API.
+This SDK is designed to work seamlessly with either Open Text Core Software Delivery Platform (SDP) and Software Delivery Management.
+For simplicity, these products will be referred to as SDP in the sections below.
 See the Javadoc for more information of how to use the SDK.
-See also the REST API documentation for more details about Octane's API.
+See also the [REST API documentation](https://admhelp.microfocus.com/octane/en/25.1/Online/Content/API/articles_API2.htm) for more details about the SDP API.

 This has multiple sub-projects:

 1. sdk-src which is the main source of the Java SDK
-2. sdk-integration-tests which can be run to test the SDK against your Octane server
+2. sdk-integration-tests which can be run to test the SDK against your SDP server
 3. sdk-usage-examples which contain some simple examples as to how to use the SDK
-4. sdk-generate-entity-models-maven-plugin which contains a maven plugin that generates POJO's for your servers Octane entities [see "Entity Generation"](#entity-generation)
+4. sdk-generate-entity-models-maven-plugin which contains a maven plugin that generates POJO's for your servers SDP entities [see "Entity Generation"](#entity-generation)
 5. sdk-extension which provides some tools to access more of the sdk-src's underlying implementation

 The easiest way to compile the project is to use [maven](https://maven.apache.org/) and run the command: